igatai/memo-space_v3/README.md

   * Login as registered user.
   * Controlling transaction.
   * Uploading images.
+  * Pagination.

 ## Technical elements ##
   * Carrierwave gem for uploading images.
   * Devise gem for user management.
   * Heroku as deploy environment.
+  * Docker container for application environment.
+  * TravisCI to deploy as CICD pipeline.
   * MySQL as database on developping envoronment.
   * Postgresql on production environment.
   * Relation between Tag and Memo are many to many.